-So, for Newtonian fluids you have tau is proportional to theta dot.
-This proportionality again should be breezed up with the equality through a material property here the material is the fluid, so that is expressed by an equality through a fluid property mu which is called the viscosity of the fluid.
+So, for Newtonian fluids you have $\tau \alpha \dot{\theta}$ this proportionality again should be bridged up with an equality through a material property here the material is a fluid so that is expressed by an equality through a fluid property μ which is called the viscosity of the fluid.
 So, this is the formal definition of the viscosity of a fluid.
 Of course, if it is a Newtonian fluid then only this definition works.
-So, for a fluid which is not a Newtonian one, then this definition does not work, still one may cast the relationship in this type of pseudo form, but that is not real viscosity that is called as apparent viscosity.
-Because a real in a true sense the viscosity definition should be following the Newton's law of viscosity, but all fluids do not obey the Newton's law viscosity.
-The fluids, which do not obey the Newton's law viscosity, are known as non-Newtonians fluid.
+So, for fluid which is not a Newtonian one, then this definition does not work, still one may caste the relationship in this type of pseudo form, but that is not really a viscosity that is called as apparent viscosity, because in a true sense the viscosity definition should be following the Newton's law of viscosity.

-It is a entire branch of science which deals with how the material should respond in terms of it shear deformation behavior and linear relationship is just only a small part of that.
-The entire science is known as theology where you are basically dealing with the constitutive behavior of say fluids against various forcing mechanisms, but here we will confine our scope mostly to Newtonian fluids, and we will briefly touch upon one or 2 examples of non-Newtonian fluid just to appreciate that there may be interesting deviations from the Newtonian behavior.
-To do that first, we will concentrate on this fluid property viscosity, and we will try to formally find out its unit dimensions and so on.
+But all fluids do not obey the Newton's law of viscosity, the fluids which do not obey the Newton's law of viscosity are known as non-Newtonian fluids.
+It is a entire branch of science which deals with how the material should respond in terms of its shear deformation behavior and linear relationship is just only a small part of that the entire science is known as rheology, where you are basically dealing with the constitutive behavior of say fluids against various forcing mechanisms.

+But here we will confine our scope mostly to Newtonian fluids and we will briefly touch upon one or two examples of non-Newtonian fluids just to appreciate that there may be interesting deviations from the Newtonian behavior.
+To do that first we will concentrate on this fluid property viscosity, and we will try to formally find out its units dimensions and so on.